Chambers Director+44 (0) 207 5831770 [email protected] Email Julia

 We also encourage you to provide contextual information through the Rare CRS platform.

 Your application form will be assessed by a member, or members, of the Pupillage Committee who will decide whether you should be invited for interview.
 Their focus will be on: your academic achievements; legal and non-legal employment and work experience relevant to a career at the Bar in general and Blackstone Chambers in particular; written and oral advocacy experience; and your written communication skills.
+Please find full details of our selection criteria for mini-pupillage/pupillage available here.

 We will try to invite candidates for mini-pupillage to interview as early as possible and we will continue to interview and offer mini-pupillages until mid-April 2022.